Frequently Asked Questions

 Q: Will I continue to receive monthly invoices/bills from Washington Healthplanfinder?

-You received your last bill from Washington Healthplanfinder in early September.
-All future bills will be sent to you by your health and dental insurance company.
-Payment deadlines may vary by insurance company.
+No. Your monthly bills will be sent to you by your health and dental insurance company.

 Q: When should I report a life event or change in my Washington Healthplanfinder account?